-GED 2016, supported by E&Y National Equality Standard; Employers Network for Equality & Inclusion; WEConnect International and Noon Centre for Equality and Diversity Jobs, will give you the tools you need to get up to speed on government policy and appreciate its impact on your organisation.
+GED 2016, supported by E&Y National Equality Standard; Employers Network for Equality & Inclusion; WEConnect International and Noon Centre for Equality and Diversity in Business and Diversity Jobs, will give you the tools you need to get up to speed on government policy and appreciate its impact on your organisation.

 The programme will address the following questions:

 - How is ‘diversity’ perceived and accounted for by organisations?

 - How are organisations preparing for new transparency legislation?